git-town/git-town/documentation/commands/git-hack.md

 #### DESCRIPTION

-Syncs the main branch if there is a remote repository.
+Syncs the main branch,
-Creates a new feature branch with the given name.
-Brings over all uncommitted changes.
+forks a new feature branch off the given parent branch, and brings over all uncommitted changes to the new feature branch.

 #### OPTIONS